-The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it has underperformed its comparator benchmark, the MSCI PIMFA Balanced Index.
-As a result, an amber rating has been given.
+The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it has underperformed its comparator benchmark, the IA Mixed Investment 40-85% Shares sector.
+As a result, the Board felt that an Amber rating was appropriate.
+In line with the objective, there has been income growth generated over the recommended holding period.